Music on My Mind: Background

 Capitol released the album in conjunction with Wilson's 25th anniversary in show business, and it was recorded in front of 40 special guests who had been invited to celebrate the occasion.
 In addition, Wilson was scheduled to perform a special anniversary concert in Long Beach, California, on June 17, 1978, to coincide with the album's release, but she was involved in an automobile accident five days before, and the concert had to be canceled.
 Los Angeles Mayor Tom Bradley proclaimed June 11–17 "Nancy Wilson Week," and U.S. Representative Robert K. Dornan (R-CA) gave her a Congressional Commendation for her "unflagging dedication toward improving the quality of life, (and for being) a good will ambassador, without portfolio, to all the nations she visits on her performance tours."

 Reception

-In a September 1978 review, Stereo Review labelled the album a "Recording of Special Merit."
-Critic Peter Reilly said, "Nancy Wilson's 'Music on My Mind' is more proof that class will always tell.
+In a September 1978 review, Stereo Review labeled the album a "Recording of Special Merit."
+Critic Peter Reilly said, "Nancy Wilson's Music on My Mind is more proof that class will always tell.
 But just as class has always been a part of Wilson's performances throughout her long career, so has a powerful grasp of elemental sexuality.
 When these combine with her newly developed acting abilities, as they do here in the really fine title song, the result is champagne with a kick like hundred-proof vodka."

-Billboard Magazine selected "I'm Gonna Let Ya" as one of its Recommended songs in their "Top Single Picks" for the week ending May 6, 1978.
+Billboard selected "I'm Gonna Let Ya" as one of its Recommended songs in their "Top Single Picks" for the week ending May 6, 1978.

 Jason Ankeny at AllMusic said the album "stakes out turf somewhere between jazz and contemporary soul" and that "the high-energy, high-gloss grooves propel Wilson to deliver some of her boldest performances."